-From Figure 6: Market clearing under pay-as-cleared (left) and pay-as-bid (right) with perfect information (on the left), it can be derived that the social welfare maximizing solution is found by accepting all orange-colored Bids.
+From Figure 6 (on the left), it can be derived that the social welfare maximizing solution is found by accepting all orange-colored Bids.
 Indeed, selecting an additional grey Bid would decrease social welfare, as the willingness-to-pay for this additional capacity (defined by the area under the Demand Curve) is clearly lower than the cost of accepting this Bid (defined by the grey block that defines the Bid).